 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/2314/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-This article was written by users request, who wanted to calculate the section flexure depth with the main shaft to obtain the bent pipe with given parameters.
+This article was written by users' request to calculate the section flexure depth with the main shaft to obtain the bent pipe with given parameters.

-They are working similarly as you can see on the picture.
+They are working the way you can see in the picture.

 From my amateur point of view, this process looks like this

 So, the question is, how hard we should bend the tube, i.e., lower the main shaft that after sliding the section through, would we have the needed curve?
 The curve is set with a radius.
 But as the user's request showed, parameters can be set not by the radius only but by the length and height of a chord if you need an arc.
 The calculator that calculates the length of a section (L) and circle radius (R) by the given length (C) and chord height (h) - see the picture.

 If we need to have a flexure depth knowing the radius, distance between driven rollers, rollers radius, and section size.